- What is Plusnet Fibre?

 What does it mean for me?

-Much faster speeds!
+Much faster speeds, making it more suitable for sharing Internet access in your household.
 Unlike standard broadband, the distance from your local telephone exchange doesn't determine the speed you can get.

 With fibre optic broadband, the distance from your nearest green street cabinet and the quality of the line between the cabinet and your property determine your speed.